 An important aspect of this model is that chronic diseases are an influential reducing factor in both academic adaptation and adaptive potential.
 This finding is fairly well represented in clinical psychology studies [28,46].
 Finally, the model confirmed the orientation of the relationship from family income to life satisfaction and experiencing happiness, which is consistent with studies reporting that income is a subjective well-being factor in poor countries [55,56].
-The direct interconnection between academic adaptation and academic performance of university students was also visible from the model, which is consistent with the previously mentioned studies by Spanish psychologists who found that academic and personal-emotional adaptation are direct predictors of academic adaptation and adaptation and adaptation is a mediator of the connection between adaptation potential.
-Thus, academic adaptation is a mediator of the connection, and adaptation potential and satisfaction of students' basic needs as it reduces its causal connection, and adaptation.
+The direct interconnection between academic adaptation and academic performance of university students was also visible from the model, which is consistent with the previously mentioned studies by Spanish psychologists who found that academic and personal-emotional adaptation are direct predictors of academic performance [4].
+The designed model also allowed the definition of the special mediating role of academic adaptation and adaptive potential.
+Thus, academic adaptation is a mediator of the connection between adaptation potential and satisfaction of students' basic needs as it reduces its causal connection, and adaptation potential acts as a mediator of the connection between chronic diseases and academic adaptation.
 In other words, the assumption of a significant mediating role of these variables in subjective well-being is confirmed.
 Finally, the model confirms the causality of adaptation for satisfying basic needs and satisfaction with life, which was noted by Diener [45].